Renewed Search for Mechanic Charged in ValuJet Crash

-On April 6 2018, Alan Amrstron was interviewed on Fox 5 about the renewed search for the mechanic who was charged in the ValuJet airplane crash, that ocurred on May 11, 1996, when flight 592 crashed into the Everglades, killing all 110 people onboard.
+On April 6 2018, Alan Armstrong was interviewed by George Franco on Fox 5 about the renewed search for the mechanic who was charged in the ValuJet airplane crash, that occurred on May 11, 1996, when flight 592 crashed into the Everglades, killing all 110 people onboard.

 From the article on Fox 5’s website: “In nine minutes the airplane was down.
 It was a fast-moving fire that was catastrophic.
 It destroyed the electrical system and the flight control system,” said Armstrong.